nuejs/nue/packages/nuejs.org/docs/project-structure.md

 ## Pages
 Pages are the building blocks of multi-page applications.
-These pages are written with a rich component-based Markdown dialect called "Nuemark", which is designed for non-technical people like marketers and copywriters.
+These pages are written with an [extended Markdown syntax](content.html), which is designed for non-technical people like marketers and copywriters.

-### Page data
+### Page data { #data }
 Each page is backed with different kinds of data:

 1. *Metadata* like title, description, theme color, favicon, and hero image.
 This data is made accessible for search engines and [content colllections](content-collections)